The Schwinn 170 Upright Bike is the bestselling upright exercise bike.

 However, some people have stood on the pedals and found it sturdy and comfortable (although there is one negative review that says it broke after a year of this type of workout).

-If you are looking for spinning type workouts then you are better taking a look at the best spin bikes under $500 (although you won’t get such a featured console, nor accessories nor magnetic resistance).
+If you are looking for spinning type workouts then you are better taking a look at our indoor cycling guide (although you won’t get such a featured console, nor accessories nor magnetic resistance).
 But you can stand on the pedals and get a much more weighted flywheel for smoother pedaling motion.

 You can still get a very hard workout with the bike by turning up the resistance and pedaling hard with no issues with the bike – just not period of time out of the seat.